BOONDOCKING: Lifestyle of Free Camping With a Tent or RV

 For this situation, having a lot of is better than insufficient.
 It is also best to ensure that the water for consumption and cooking is free from harmful chemicals.

 Outdoor camping is most likely using source water, such as from deep wells or artesian water or wells.
-It is a must to have safe and purified water while using what is available in the wild.
+It is a must to have safe and filtered water while using what is available in the wild.
 Berkey water filters produce the most healthy drinking water

 Pack a lot of food for every person on your adventure.
 Ensure you bring your bear-resistant holders if you're in the bear territory, as there won't be bear-proof storage at any boondocking spot.